Dear Clients of the OVAH

 We trust that you and your animals are all still well!

-From Monday 11 May, 2020, our specialist clinics (internal medicine, surgery and ophthalmology) will re-open and we will accept all dog, cat and horse patients referred by other veterinarians on an appointment basis.
+Already from Monday 11 May, 2020, our specialist clinics (internal medicine, surgery and ophthalmology) have re-opened and we will accept all dog, cat and horse patients referred by other veterinarians on an appointment basis.

 Our farm and wildlife veterinarians remain available to attend to all call-outs.